arcus-azure/arcus/community/blog/2021 Quick overview at the new major Arcus Messaging v1.0 release/README.md

 Come and take a quick look what the release has to offer in this overview blog post.

 ## New Azure SDK
 Microsoft released a [new client library SDK](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/servicebus/Azure.Messaging.ServiceBus/README.md) for interacting with Azure Service Bus resources.
 This new library is part of the overall Azure SDK updates.

-Our [Arcus Security](https://github.com/arcus-azure/arcus.security) library [is already updated](https://github.com/arcus-azure/arcus.security/issues/191) to use this new Azure SDK, so now it was time to update Arcus Messaging.
+We believe we need to align with this new strategy, so we have adopted it in [Arcus Security](https://github.com/arcus-azure/arcus.security) and now it was time to align Arcus Messaging.

 The most notable change here for consumers is the move from the Azure Service Bus `Message` model towards the `ServiceBusReceivedMessage`.
 This breaking change has the most impact on our fallback message handlers, which receive the full Azure Service Bus message in their implementation.